Kubernetes Networking: How to Write Your Own CNI Plug-in with Bash

 Now we can start creating our cluster—the simplest possible one.
 For the purpose, we just need a single master VM and a single worker VM.
 We can create both VMs using the following two commands:

-$ gcloud compute instances create k8s-master \
+$ gcloud compute instances create k8s-master \ --zone us-central1-b \ --image-family ubuntu-1604-lts \ --image-project ubuntu-os-cloud \ --network k8s \ --can-ip-forward

-$ gcloud compute instances create k8s-worker \
+$ gcloud compute instances create k8s-worker \ --zone us-central1-b \ --image-family ubuntu-1604-lts \ --image-project ubuntu-os-cloud \ --network k8s \ --can-ip-forward

-Here, we are just creating two VMs (k8s-master and k8s-worker) from the Ubuntu v16.04 image.
-The important parameter here is --can-ip-forward.
+.
 This parameter configures IP forwarding on the network interface of a VM, allowing it to receive and forward network packets that have different destination IP address from its own IP address.
 This is a requirement, because each VM should accept packets with the destination IP set to a container IP rather then an IP of a virtual machine.

-Note that alternatively you can enable IP forwarding on a VM using the following command: sysctl -w net.ipv4.ip_forward=1.
+Note that alternatively you can enable IP forwarding on a VM using the following command: sysctl -w net.ipv4.ip_forward=1

 Installing Kubernetes with kubeadm